blog.png

 True communication involves a complete loop between sender and recipient.

-The sender send out the message; the recipient receives and (usually) gives a response or feedback.
+The sender sends out the message; the recipient receives and (usually) gives a response or feedback.
 Your communication may be skilfully adapted to the needs of the recipient but if you haven’t made provisions for feedback it could still fail.

 Equally, if you are the receiver and have no chance to give feedback, the person communicating with you is unlikely to be successful.